 Simple models are used to analyse current issues in foreign trade with respect to commercial policies, tariff and non-tariff barriers, economic integration, regional trade arrangements, and new trade issues such as labour standards, human rights, and environmental protection.
 The political economy of agricultural price support, export subsidies, and other issues are examined.

 The second, interrelated part of this course illustrates key models and issues in international finance.
 This includes analysis of global capital markets, international parity relations and foreign investment.
 The contentious nature of international trading rules, exchange-rate regimes, monetary unions, capital movements, financial crises, labour migration, and the roles of the World Trade Organisation, the International Monetary Fund and the World Bank are reviewed.

 |Objectives||On successful completion of this course, students will be able to:|

-1. Demonstrate an understanding of the reasons behind the rapid increase in global trade and its implications for standards of living across the world.
+1. Demonstrate an understanding of the reasons behind the rapid increase in global trade and its differential implications for standards of living internationally.

-2. Use economic/trade models and principles to analyse changes in commercial policies, trade and non-tariff barriers, and taxes and subsidies.
+2. Use economic models and principles, including trade models, to analyse the impacts of changes in commercial policies, trade and non-tariff barriers, and taxes and subsidies.

-4. Analyse the operations of global capital markets and their implications for domestic trade-oriented businesses with respect to production, investment and employment.
+5. Analyse the operations of global capital markets and their implications for domestic trade-oriente

 |Content||Lectures may include, but are not restricted to, the following topics:|